-Jupiter is the brilliant object located in the constellation of Sagittarius, the archer, where it remains for the rest of the year.
-It rises in the southeast before 3:00 am early in the month but by the end of month it is seen rising just after midnight.
-After May 14 Jupiter begins to move in retrograde motion as the Earth, with its speedier orbit, begins the process of overtaking Jupiter over the next four months.
-On May 12 Jupiter will be seen just above the waning gibbous Moon and just to the west of the fainter planet Saturn making a nice triangle of celestial objects in the southeastern sky before sunrise.
+Jupiter is the brilliant object located in the constellation of Aquarius, the water bearer, where it remains for the rest of the year.
+It rises in the southeast before 4:00 am early in the month but by the end of month it is seen rising just after 2:00 a.m. local time.
+On May 4 Jupiter will be seen just above the waning crescent Moon and just to the west of the fainter planet Saturn making a nice triangle of celestial objects in the southeastern sky before sunrise.

-Saturn rises along the southeastern horizon at around 3:00 am local time at the start of the month and then just after midnight by the end of the month.
+Saturn rises along the southeastern horizon at around 3:30 am local time at the start of the month and then about 1:30 a.m. by the end of the month.
 It can be found among the stars of the constellation of Capricornus, the sea goat.
-The waning gibbous Moon can be seen below Saturn before sunrise on May 12 and 13 with the brighter planet Jupiter just to the south.
+The Last Quarter Moon can be seen below Saturn before sunrise on May 3, with the brighter planet Jupiter just to the north.

 International Space Station (ISS) Observable Passes

-Look for passes of the ISS all month long during the night.
+Look for passes of the ISS all month long before sunrise at the start of the month and then late in the evening starting around the middle of the month.
 The ISS always moves in the starry sky from west to east.
 Exact times of these passages for your location can be found by visiting the website http://www.heavens-above.com or by using satellite tracking smart phone apps like Sputnik.

 May 4 Star Wars day!!
 May the Fourth be with you.

 May 5 Eta Aquarid meteors peak in the early morning hours.

 May 10 Royal Astronomical Society of Canada (RASC) Edmonton Centre meeting

 7:30 – 9:30 p.m.
 Zoom virtual meeting due to COVID-19